Niseko Ski & Snowboard Travel Guide

 Niseko Food

 You aren’t going to find any other resorts with the variety and quality of food as in Niseko.
-The food is exceptional on mountain, with a variety of restaurants, cozy huts and food halls.
-While downtown, there is michelin starred dining with degustation menus, traditional izakayas and robata yas, sushi-tens, barista made coffee and pop up food trucks.
+The food is exceptional on mountain, with restaurants, cozy wooden log huts and food halls for the masses.
+Downtown Hirafu there is michelin starred dining with degustation menus, traditional izakayas and robata yas, sushi-tens, ramen stalls and barista made coffee.
+Be prepared to pay Niseko prices!
+High compared to the rest of Japan, but about average for International ski resorts.
+Certain restaurants get booked out months in advance and its near impossible to get tables if you have a large group.
+Thankfully there are lots of food trucks and standing bars around.
+And there is always Selcomart.

 Hanazono King Crab Ramen